 - Inspire action.
-Will the content inspire action from your audience?
+What do you want the audience to do?
+Will the content inspire that action from your audience?
 Make sure you keep the content compelling and relevant even if it is only 280 characters.
 Always include a call to action on every message over owned and paid channels.

 It is impossible to build relationships when you are only in front of your audience for one campaign.
 Successful campaigns come from the momentum of the campaigns that came before them.
 Consistently communicating with your audiences over all channels is the best way to see growth and success.

 We have seen this time and again with PR campaigns that we execute.
 When building relationships with journalists, the more you are able to talk with them, share story ideas, provide contacts for stories they are working on or follow and interact with them on social media, the more success you will have in getting story placements.

 The same is true for email marketing.
 The more consistent you are in sending out relevant messages, the more opens you will receive.
 Social media followers and interactions follow the same rule.